indiejames/vscode-clojure-debug/README.md

 #### Prerequisites
 * [Visual Studio Code](https://code.visualstudio.com/) 1.10.1 or higher
 * [leiningen](https://leiningen.org/) installed.
 Your project does not need to be a leiningen project, but leiningen is used internally by the debugger.
-* The Java SDK installed.
+* The Java Devleopment Toolkit (JDK) installed.
 Specifically the debugger needs to be able to find the tools.jar file (usually in the `lib` directory of your Java installation).

 #### 1. Install the Extension

 From the command palette (`cmd-shift-p`) select `Install Extensions` and search for `Continuum` in the Extensions viewlet.

 #### 2. Setup Paths Preferences
-Set up the paths by going to Code->Preferences->Settings as appropriate for your system.
+Set up the paths as appropriate for your system by going to Code->Preferences->Settings.

-* The path to the tools.jar file
+* The path to the lein binary
 ```typescript
 // Absolute path to the lein command
 "clojure.leinPath": "/usr/local/bin/lein",
 ```

-* The path to the lein binary
+* The path to the tools.jar file
 ```typescript
 // Absolute path to the tools.jar file (JAVA JDI jar file)
 "clojure.toolsJar": "/Library/Java/JavaVirtualMachines/jdk1.8.0_74.jdk/Contents/Home/lib/tools.jar"